nickbrazeau/nickbrazeau.github.io/content/authors/nickbrazeau/_index.md

 - Researchers
 - Visitors
 ---
-I am a resident physician (start date: July 2023) at Duke Hospitals pursuing a PSTP "fast" track with prospective fellowship training in Infectious Diseases.
-In my career as a physician-scientist and infectious disease epidemiologist, I hope to use the intersection of molecular epidemiology, genomics, statistical modeling, and spatial statistics to improve health among the historically underserved.
+I am an infectious diseases fellow at Duke University Hospital pursuing a PSTP fast-track.
+As a physician-scientist, I integrate molecular epidemiology, genomics, infectious disease dynamics, and ML/AI methods to understand transmission pathways, characterize antimicrobial resistance evolution, and identify points where within-host and between-host propagation can be disrupted.